tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 He pushes through anyway.

-“Are you…with the police?” he manages.
+“Are you…with the police?” he finally manages.

 I pause, look up from my report and meet his eyes.
 Just to let him know I see him.
-Just to let him know I hear him.
+To let him know I hear him.

 Then I go back to the clipboard.